 Eventually, the insects will drown in the liquid.
 Empty the bottle as the wasps pile up, and replace the mixture every few days.
 Check out this article to learn more about creating a DIY wasp trap.

-For example, mice despise the smell of peppermint oil.
+While this method works best as a preventative measure, you can use essential oils to repel pests.
+Peppermint oil is particularly effective.
+Mice, cockroaches, and even wasps can’t stand the strong scent.
 Try dropping a bit of diluted oil onto cotton swabs and place them in areas you struggle with pests.

 The oil you use depends on the pests in your home.
 Peppermint oil may work against mice, cockroaches, and wasps, but don’t be afraid to try out different combinations to see what works best for you.

-Bug bombs also release large quantities of chemicals, meaning you’ll have to vacate your home until the dust settles.
+Since bug bombs release large amounts of chemicals, you’ll need to vacate your home until the dust settles.
 You will still need to air out your house to avoid ingesting any of the toxic chemicals.
+Unfortunately, the chemicals don’t just vanish.
+The pesticide could settle onto your furniture and appliances, so you will have to clean up afterward.

 According to the Washington State Department of Health, bug bombs can pose a significant risk to your health.
 The fumes can cause nausea or difficulty breathing, but people with asthma are at risk of severe complications if they ingest large amounts of the chemicals.